Student Health Insurance

 Health Insurance Fee

 Undergraduate students with extremely high need who do not have outside health insurance coverage may be eligible for a health grant to cover the cost of health insurance through Smith College.
 If you need assistance with the health insurance charge and feel you may qualify, please contact us at firstname.lastname@example.org.
-No increase in grant aid may be authorized for students who choose not to borrow the loans suggested in their award letter.

 All Ada Comstock scholars who receive need-based financial aid from the college will receive a health grant to cover the cost of health insurance through the college.
 Non-aided Ada Comstock scholars or Ada Comstock scholars who successfully waive the health insurance are not eligible for this grant.